01mf02/jq-lang-spec/json.md

 In JSON, object keys are strings.

 We write $\err\, ...$ to denote $\err\, e$ where we do not want to specify $e$.
-(In actual jq implementations, $e$ is frequently an error message string.)
+(In actual jq interpreters, $e$ is frequently an error message string.)

 The functions to construct arrays and objects, as well as to retrieve the _boolean value_, are as follows:
 \begin{alignat*}{3}